 A student is said to be in good academic standing if his or her cumulative grade point average is 2.00 or higher.
 A student with a grade point average of less than 2.00 is not in good academic standing and has a grade point deficit.
-The grade point deficit is equal to two times the number of semester hours attempted minus the number of grade points earned.
-For example, if a student has attempted 60 semester hours and has earned 105 grade points, he or she would have a grade point deficit of 15 points as shown in the following:
+The grade point deficit is equal to two times the number of semester UVa-Wise career hours attempted minus the number of UVa-Wise career quality points earned.
+For example, if a student has attempted 60 semester hours and has earned 105 quality points, he or she would have a grade point deficit of 15 points as shown in the following:

-2 x 60 hours attempted 120

-grade points earned 105

-grade point deficit 15
+2 x 60 hours attempted 120 Minus points earned 105 Equals point deficit 15